CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 $ ember new modern-ember -b @ember/octane-app-blueprint
 ```

-It's important to be aware that this will install a canary build of Ember, so it's not a good idea to use these settings for production applications.
+It's important to be aware that this will install a beta build of Ember.
+Octane is feature-complete and moving toward a stable release, but it would still be a good idea to be cautious when deciding whether to use the Octane Preview for a production application.

 The installation process will take a few minutes to run.
 When it finishes, we're all set!